sak1sham/DataStream/config/README.md

 for example- "%Y-%m-%dT%H:%M:%S.%fZ" for dates like "2021-12-06T10:33:22Z"

+Even if the field doesn't match your custom format, the script tries to match with standard datetime formats.

 ## 3. Specifying data types in MongoDB fields
 Only specify if the field belongs to one of the following category:
 1. 'int'